Príncipe: Ecological reserve

 UNESCO established the Island of Príncipe Biosphere Reserve in 2012 under the Man and the Biosphere Programme.
 The reserve encompasses the entire emerged area of the island of Príncipe, and its islets Bom Bom, Boné do Jóquei, Mosteiros, Santana, and Pedra da Galei, and the Tinhosas islands.
+The biosphere was extended in 2025 to São Tomé, making São Tomé and Príncipe the first country to be designated as such in its entirety.